instance01/mac-screenshot-tracker/README.md

 TODO:
 * Support for Linux, Windows.
 Should be trivial with ffmpeg, simply change the -f parameter (https://trac.ffmpeg.org/wiki/Capture/Desktop).
 Pull requests are welcome.
 * More options, flesh it out.
 This is more for hackers who want to tinker with it.
+* Statistics based on the application in the foreground.